 Grammarly is regarded as one of the best proofreading software in the market.
 It is much better than the built-in spell checkers and works on almost any platform (web, emails, MS Word, Google Docs, mobile).
-Its Market Aggregated Rating of 8 (based on 3,904 reviews on leading review sites; Q3 of 2020) confirms high-quality of its work.
+Its User Satisfaction Index of 8 (based on 3,904 reviews on leading review sites; Q3 of 2020) confirms high-quality of its work.

 Check out what are pros and cons of using Grammarly (based on our and other users' feedback gathered online) as well as find more details on Grammarly pricing and specification.